Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

 Heat's Last Game

-On Tuesday, the Knicks defeated the Heat 111-105, led by Jalen Brunson with 30 points (plus two assists and five rebounds).
-Caleb Martin was the high scorer for the losing team with 22 points while adding one assist and eight boards.
+On Tuesday, the Knicks beat the Heat 111-105, led by Brunson with 30 points.
+Caleb Martin was the top scorer for the losing team with 22 points.

 |Name